-- Please call our Technical Support Department or your local EE Tools' distributor while you are at your computer and be prepared to repeat the sequence of steps leading up to the problem. - Submit your support request to support@eetools.com or you may log-in www.eetools.com and submit your request. - Have the following information ready when you call or send support request to support@eetools.com: - The invoice number for the user who bought programmer from EE Tools. - The distributor's name and the purchased date. - The model & serial number found in the back side of programmer. - The hardware software revision number from option info location at the MaxLoader software screen. - Description of problem with error message. - The exact part number and package type you are working with. - The adapter part number for non-standard package.
+- Please contact info@eetools.com for Technical Support assistance and email the sequence of steps leading up to the problem. - Submit your support request to info@eetools.com or you may log in to www.eetools.com and submit your request. - Have the following information ready when you call or send support request to info@eetools.com: - The invoice number if purchased from EE Tools. - The distributor's name and the purchased date. - The model & serial number found in the back side of the programmer. - The hardware software revision number from option info location at the MaxLoader software screen. - Description of problem with error message. - The exact part number, package type, and device manufacturer. - The adapter part number for non-standard package.